 Read more about the tricks on how to get out of a writer’s block in our article Songwriting: Break out of your patterns.

 We’re proud of the reputation that Wisseloord Studios has gained over more than 40 years.
-Experience that our core team as well as all the producers, songwriters, industry professionals working in our studios decided share in a very unique way, where the creativity of the participants is at the center of the program.
+The core team, producers, songwriters, and industry professionals working in our studios share their experience in a very unique way, while the creativity of our participants remains at the center of the program.

 It is very common for songwriters to write their first songs by themselves, but nowadays almost all songs are written by two or even more songwriters.
 For some people it’s still quite challenging to trust and share their ideas with another songwriter.
 Despite that frustration it does prove to be quite rewarding and songwriters are ever more experimenting with other co-writers to create that songwriting magic that they’re hoping to achieve.